nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The file path can be either the absolute path or the relative path.
 * The relative path will be relative to the folder your jar file is located.
 * If the file path is not specified, it will be saved to `sourceControl.csv`.
-* The format of the csv file saved matches exactly the csv format used by the `import` command.
+* The format of the CSV file saved matches exactly the CSV format used by the `import` command.

 <div markdown="block" class="alert alert-primary">

 :bulb: **Tips:**<br>

-* The exported csv file can be imported again to restore the state of the application when the data was exported
+* The exported CSV file can be imported again to restore the state of the application when the data was exported

 </div>

 Examples:
-* `export -f student_data.csv` exports database as file `student_data.csv`.
+* `export -f student_data.csv`
+  * exports database as file `student_data.csv`.
-* `export -f /home/prof/CS1101S/student_data.csv` exports database to the given absolute path.
+* `export -f /home/prof/CS1101S/student_data.csv`
+  * exports database to the given absolute path.
+* `export`
-* `export` exports database as file `sourceControl.csv`.
+  * exports database as file `sourceControl.csv`.

 [Return to table of contents](#table-of-contents)